 The Company grants equity awards to employees and directors.
-Options are issued generally for terms of ten years and vest between two to four years.
-Options are issued with an exercise price equal to the fair value of the Company on the date of grant.
+Options may be issued for terms of ten years and may vest between two to four years.
+Options may be issued with an exercise price equal to the fair value of the Company on the date of grant.
 The Company estimated the fair value for options using the Black-Scholes option pricing model.
-All option awards require future service as a condition of vesting with certain awards subject to acceleration under certain conditions.
+All stock and option awards require future service as a condition of vesting with certain awards subject to acceleration under certain conditions.

-The Company has six stock option plans, which are similar in nature (collectively, referred to as the "Plans").
-Under the Plans, the Company can issue a maximum of 25,000,000 shares of common stock pursuant to stock options and other stock-based awards and also has issued from time to time stock-based awards outside the Plans.
-Options outstanding at December 31, 2014 expire on dates ranging from June 5, 2015 to November 15, 2021.
+The Company has three equity award plans, which are similar in nature (collectively, referred to as the "Plans").
+Under the Plans, the Company can issue a maximum of 23,000,000 shares of common stock pursuant to stock options and other stock-based awards and also has issued from time to time stock-based awards outside the Plans.
+Options outstanding at December 31, 2015 expire on dates ranging from May 21, 2016 to November 15, 2021.